Learn about this TOOL-FREE technique to makeover your ceiling light shades. You can update your home in only 5 minutes!

 At first glance, ceiling light shades wouldn’t seem like a trashy topic.
 And truth be told, I like to think that this blog is family-friendly.
 But today, I need to have an adults-only convo with you all.
 So hide your screen and get ready…this post is gonna get a little R-rated.

 Why the R-rating?
 Because you’re flaunting a rack on your roof, friend.
 Yup.
-You may have thought that cheapo semi-flushmount light above your head was just an eyesore.
+You may have thought that the cheapo semi-flush mount light above your head was just an eyesore.
 But it’s much worse than that, pal.

 Snicker all you want.
 I said it, and I’ll say it again.
 You’ve got a ceiling cleavage problem.
-And friends don’t let friends flaunt fun bags in their family rooms.
+And friends don’t let friends flaunt funbags in their family rooms.

 - nylon cable ties

-2.)
-Affix new ceiling light shades loosely with zip ties.
+2. Affix new ceiling light shades loosely with zip ties

-You’ll need to place the nylon tie through both your shade as well as a screw hole in the existing ceiling fixture (the holes where you just removed the old glass shade).
-Close, but DO NOT tighten the zip tie (yet).
+You’ll need to place the nylon tie through both your shade as well as a screw hole in the existing ceiling fixture (just use the holes from where you removed screws for the old glass shade).

 Continue around the shade in this manner, loosely securing shade through all screw holes with a zip tie.

 Once all your zip ties are placed, you’ll want to level your new shade.
 Do this carefully.
-If you tighten too much, you’ll have too snip your zip tie(s) and insert a new tie.
+If you tighten too much, you’ll have to snip your zip tie(s) and insert a new tie.
 Not a huge deal, but will take a little more time.